alexander-schranz/hexagonal-architecture-study/README.md

 The Hexagonal Architecture defines a specific way which layers are allowed to access the models and services of other layers.
-This is shown in the previous shown graphic with the arrows.
+This is shown in the previous graphic with the arrows.

 ### 3.1.
 Domain Layer